porscheinformatik/angular-spring-heroes/README.md

 The frontend is written in Angular and built with [Angular CLI](https://github.com/angular/angular-cli).

-### Running Frontend Server for Development
+### Running Frontend Build for Development

-Run `npm start` in heroes-frontend for a dev server.
-Navigate to [`http://localhost:4200/`](http://localhost:4200/).
-The app will automatically reload if you change any of the source files.
-This server proxies calls to `/api` to the backend server `http://localhost:8080/`.
+Run `npm dev` in heroes-frontend for continuously building the app.
+Also run the backend to access the webapp (see below).

 ### Code Scaffolding